Score a new Xbox One wireless controller for only $39.99 at Walmart

 Walmart has got a rainbow of Xbox One Bluetooth controllers on sale for Black Friday.
-As it turns out Walmart has no problem starting the deals party early.
-Right now you can pick a number of different color controllers Xbox One Bluetooth controllers for $39.99, a $20 discount of its regular retail price.
+Right now you can pick a number of different colored Xbox One Bluetooth controllers for $39.99, a $20 discount off its regular retail price.

 The Microsoft Xbox One Bluetooth wireless controller has been the standard fare in PC gaming controllers for a good long while now.
-In fact, it's been on the best PC controllers list for years now thanks to the stellar design and affordability.
-Of course, if money is no option and you want the best, the Xbox Elite wireless controller series 2 still remains the absolute best controller available right now.
+In fact, it's been on the best PC controllers list for years now thanks to the stellar design, affordability, and PC compatibility.
+Of course, if money is no option and you want the best, the Xbox Elite wireless controller series 2 still remains the top choice if you want more customization than the standard XO pad offers.

-Also, take this time to pick up a controller that's a fun color.
+This particular sale lets you pick up a fun color too, if you want something to jazz-up your set-up.
 The classic black looks great but we need a shout out to some of the office's favorite controller colors like gray/green, phantom black and white, or the gorgeous Fornite purple.
-Also, have no fear, these controllers will be compatible with future Xbox consoles.

-At $39.99, this a good time replace your old Xbox One controller that's suffered some wear and tear throughout the year.
-Maybe you just need extra controllers so your house guests keep their unwashed hands off your personal controller.
+At $39.99, this a good time replace your old Xbox One controller if it has suffered some wear and tear throughout the year.
+Maybe you just need extra controllers so your house guests keep their unwashed hands off your personal pad.
+That's cool too, we're not judging you too hard.

 Xbox One Wireless Bluetooth Controllers | 39.99 at Walmart (save $20)